hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

 * `unique_writer_identity` - (Optional) Whether or not to create a unique identity associated with this sink.
 If `false` (the default), then the `writer_identity` used is `serviceAccount:cloud-logs@system.gserviceaccount.com`.
 If `true`, then a unique service account is created and used for this sink.
-If you wish to publish logs across projects, you must set `unique_writer_identity` to true.
+If you wish to publish logs across projects or utilize `bigquery_options`, you must set `unique_writer_identity` to true.

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure documented below.